- Almost daily coverage worldwide

 - Minimum area per order is 0.01 km2.

 For ordering of PlanetScope data you will need your Planet api key.
-To order PlanetScope data, please use our Third Party Import Data API.
+To order PlanetScope data, please use our Third Party Data Import API.
+Data can be ordered individually or by subscribing to all data that match your criteria.

 |Provider's parameter / tool||The values used by SH for ordering|